St Paul's Cathedral: Old St Paul's

 The fourth St Paul's, generally referred to as Old St Paul's, was begun by the Normans after the 1087 fire.
 A further fire in 1135 disrupted the work, and the new cathedral was not consecrated until 1240.
-During the period of construction, the style of architecture had changed from Romanesque to Gothic and this was reflected in the pointed arches and larger windows of the upper parts and East End of the building.
+During the period of construction, the style of architecture had changed from Romanesque to Gothic, and this was reflected in the pointed arches and larger windows of the upper parts and East End of the building.
 The Gothic ribbed vault was constructed, like that of York Minster, of wood rather than stone, which affected the ultimate fate of the building.

 An enlargement programme commenced in 1256.
-This "New Work" was consecrated in 1300 but not complete until 1314.
-During the later Medieval period St Paul's was exceeded in length only by the Abbey Church of Cluny and in the height of its spire only by Lincoln Cathedral and St. Mary's Church, Stralsund.
+This "New Work" was consecrated in 1300 but was not complete until 1314.
+During the later Medieval period, St Paul's was exceeded in length only by the Abbey Church of Cluny and in the height of its spire only by Lincoln Cathedral and St. Mary's Church, Stralsund.
 Excavations by Francis Penrose in 1878 showed that it was 585 ft long and 100 ft wide (290 ft across the transepts and crossing).
 The spire was about 489 ft in height.
+By the 16th century, the building was deteriorating.

+The English Reformation under Henry VIII and Edward VI (accelerated by the Chantries Acts) led to the destruction of elements of the interior ornamentation and the chapels, shrines, and chantries.
+The Reformation would come to include the removal of the cathedral's collection of relics, which by the sixteenth century was understood to include: